cpjobling/EG-247-Resources/week6/fourier3.md

 ## Lab Work

-In the lab, on Monday, we will continue to explore Fourier Series and their applications
+In the lab we will continue to explore Fourier Series and their applications